The city will continue handing out free at-home testing kits Tuesday.

 In addition, more than 9,000 municipal workers are still trying to fight the vaccine mandate based on their individual circumstances.

-The city is handing out free at-home testing kits across the five boroughs, which can be picked at landmark cultural sites like the American Museum of Natural History.
+The free at-home testing kits are being handed out across the five boroughs, which can be picked at landmark cultural sites like the American Museum of Natural History.